 - Disclose to cardholders how those credentials will be used.

 - Obtain cardholders’ consent to store the credentials.

-- Inform the account issuer that payment credentials are now stored on file, either by processing a payment or a $0 account verification.
+- Inform the account issuer that payment credentials are now stored on file, either by processing an initial payment or a $0 account verification.

 Payment applications must determine whether each applicable transaction is a Cardholder-Initiated Transaction (CIT), or a Merchant-Initiated Transaction (MIT).

 A Cardholder-Initiated Transaction is any transaction in which the cardholder is actively participating in the transaction (by phone, online, or in-person) using stored credential and payment details, for example:

 - A cardholder creating a standing order for a recurring, fixed-amount payment for goods or services (for example, a scheduled rent payment).